timmccann222/Public-Writeups-Library/HackTheBox/Windows Machines/Cascade/README.md

 }
 ```

-I can also see that `CascCrypto` is a DLL being used.
+I can also see that `CascCrypto` is a DLL being used in the main executable `CascAudit.exe`.

 ```csharp
 using System;